Thomas84/bimorphNodes/README.md

 # bimorphNodes
-BimorphNodes is a collection of powerful utility nodes for Dynamo and Revit designed for ease of use
+BimorphNodes are a collection of powerful utility nodes that extend the functionality of Dynamo for Revit.

-# Version 1.0
+# Version 2.0
 Whats included:

 ### DWG | DGN
 1. CurvesFromCADLayers
+2. DetailLinesFromCADLayers
-2. CADLayerNames
+3. CADLayerNames
-3. CADLayersInUse
+4. CADLayersInUse
+5. SetCADObjectStyles
+6. ReportCADLinks

+### Curve
+1. RemoveDuplicateCurves

 ### Revit.LineStyles:
 1. CreateNewLineStyles